 Before Google and Postini I was working at PlaceWare.
-PlaceWare offers Web Conferencing and other products for on-line collaboration.
+PlaceWare offered Web Conferencing and other products for on-line collaboration.
 The company was acquired by Microsoft in April 2003, and they relocated the engineering department to Redmond, WA.
 (They also renamed the product to be Microsoft Office Live Meeting.)
 I chose to stay behind and see what new opportunities I could find in Silicon Valley, leading me eventually to Postini.

 I went to PlaceWare in December 2000 from NaviLinks, a now-defunct spinoff from ClariNet Communications Corp., where I went at the end of 1996.
 ClariNet was mostly known for supplying the clari.* newsgroups; it was sold to YellowBrix in late 2003.
 NaviLinks was developing technology for automating the adding of links into high volumes of text (such as news) to related content on the web.